metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 Now that we have a trained PET model, we will use it as the energies and forces calculator for running molecular dynamics (MD) in LAMMPS.

 Let's prepare the LAMMPS input file.
 We have provided a near-complete file for you to inspect and fill in.
 As understanding LAMMPS inputs can be complex for those not familiar, we will keep these completions simple.

+> [!TIP]
+> You can use your favourite search engine and put in each LAMMPS command to find more information.
+Reference should end up on the [LAMMPS documentation](https://docs.lammps.org/) like for example for the `read_data` command [here](https://docs.lammps.org/read_data.html).

 First, create a subdirectory called `pet-ethanol-md`: